Is our team working efficiently? And how much time do we spend on activities that don’t add value?

 That’s where it all starts.

-If you’ve already done the first value stream optimization with your team, be aware that it doesn’t stop there.
-On the contrary, the team regularly returns to each value stream map and gradually suggests how to further improve or streamline the value stream.
+If you and your team have already performed the first optimization of the value stream, count on the fact that it doesn’t stop there.
+Instead, the Kaizen philosophy is to revisit each value stream map with your team regularly.
 Proceed empirically with the team, i.e. try to make a change and after some time return to the description to evaluate whether the changes made helped or not.

-In this way, small changes can be used to make huge changes in the effectiveness of your team over time.
+In this way, small changes can be used to make huge changes in the efficiency of your team over time.

 Since it is a workshop with the whole team, it has proven to me that such a workshop should be facilitated by a scrum master or an agile coach.
 He will also explain the principle of the team’s Value Stream Mapping.
 If you decide to continue using the value stream, a scrum master/agile coach can help you plan and implement further workshops.